-There are many events that require using space at a rental event hall in Glendale, CA where the organizers of the event do not have any ownership of the building.
+There are many events that require using space at a rental event hall where the organizers of the event do not have any ownership of the building.
 If someone were to get hurt while at an event, there are many questions about who is responsible for the injuries that a guest or someone working the event may sustain.
 There are a few facts that can help you understand laws pertaining to any personal injuries that could occur in a rental location.

 In most situations, if someone becomes injured in a commercial location, they can go to the company that uses the facility in order to receive some compensation for their injuries.
 In most states, businesses have an obligation to ensure their visitors are safe.
 If an injury takes place because of an unsafe practice at the business, then that business is responsible for any injuries or damages that take place.
 Falls, slips, and injuries from something falling on them are the most common types of injuries that lead to personal injury claims in rental venues.

 The owner of the rental venue’s business is to provide a space for someone to hold an event, therefore, rental venues are commonly seen as a business establishment.
 It does not matter if the venue is a large banquet hall, restaurant room, or a space outside, the person who is renting the space out is in the renting business, just the same as a landlord is in the renting business of apartments or stores in a mall.
 In terms of rental venues, the responsibility may not be only limited to the building’s owner.